 15: Spectral Bat

-This fantastic Bat poster is from the Edinburgh Journal of Natural History and of the Physical Sciences 1939.
+This fantastic Bat poster is from the Edinburgh Journal of Natural History and of the Physical Sciences, 1939.

 This chart includes several species of bats.
 The two bats in flight are Geoffroy’s bat and the European Free-Tailed bat.
 Both species are found mainly in Mediterranean Countries.

-This collection of bat drawings are from a documented French army expedition to Egypt. ( “Description de l’Égypte, ou, Recueil des observations et des recherches qui ont été faites en Égypte pendant l’expédition de l’armée française.”)
+This collection of bat drawings is from a documented French army expedition to Egypt. ( “Description de l’Égypte, ou, Recueil des observations et des recherches qui ont été faites en Égypte pendant l’expédition de l’armée française.”)
 1813.

-5. Egyptian Fruit Bat Illustration
+6. Egyptian Fruit Bat Illustration

-7. Chilean Bat – Myotis chiloensis
+8. Chilean Bat – Myotis chiloensis

-This wonderful bat drawing is from a collection of one of Darwin’s important and famous scientific voyages on the Beagle.
+This excellent bat drawing is from a collection of one of Darwin’s essential and famous scientific voyages on the Beagle.

-I love the castle drawing in the background of this bat illustration, it gives it that extra spooky Halloween vibe.
+I love the castle drawing in the background of this bat illustration; it gives it that extra spooky Halloween vibe.

 These North American red and brown bats in flight and on the perch were from 1874.

-10. Vintage Japanese Bats Painting
+11. Vintage Japanese Bats Painting

 Painting of bats flying in the moonlight by the Japanese artist Ohara Koson.